Last updated on October 5th, 2022 at 11:57 am

 This article comes from general dentist and MGE client, Dr. Ryan Detmer.
-Since becoming an MGE client in late 2017, Dr. Detmer has been able to nearly double his monthly collections.
-Throughout this growth, he’s put an intense focus on patient care, communication and case acceptance for comprehensive treatment.
+Since becoming an MGE client in late 2017, Dr. Detmer has been able to double his monthly collections.
+Throughout this growth, he’s put a strong focus on patient care, communication and case acceptance for comprehensive treatment.
 We asked him to share some of the most impactful changes he’s been able to implement, and this is what he had to say:

 There is one thing I’ve implemented from the beginning of my MGE journey that has helped me tremendously with my case acceptance rate.
 It’s a simple concept, but sometimes it’s the simple ideas that create a large impact when we put them into action.